Incognito/rumprun_wiki_wiki/Home.md

-Rump kernels provide portable, componentized, kernel quality drivers such as file systems, a SCSI protocol stack and the TCP/IP stack.
+Rump kernels provide portable, componentized, kernel quality drivers such as file systems, PCI device drivers, a SCSI protocol stack and the TCP/IP stack.
 The fundamental enabling technology is the _anykernel_ architecture of NetBSD, which allows the use of unmodified NetBSD kernel drivers.